emilk/Configuru/README.md

 Configuru
 =========
-Configuru, an experimental config library for C++, by Emil Ernerfeldt.
+Configuru, an experimental JSON config library for C++, by Emil Ernerfeldt.

 License
 -------